 Loki would also manipulate Leah by getting her to get word to Leah that Mephisto has the Disir after manipulating Mephisto into confronting Hela over a possible alliance with Cul, whilst he and Tyr killed the Serpents servant.
 After the defeat of the Serpent at the hands of Thor, Hela decides to relocate Leah to Earth, Broxton, Oklahoma, where Asgard is current located.
 This seems to bother Leah, but she does as she is ordered.
 Leah is to live in a cave nearby.
 She and Loki have a loose form of friendship, that can be complicated at times.
 Leah is foreign to many of Earths ways, so is on a learning curve for human habits and stylings.
 Leah would also be a founding member of the short lived Magic Secret Action Squad alongside Loki, Tyr, the Destroyer and the Disir.
 Leah is especially fond of milkshakes.

-Leah is a Marvel Comics published character created by writer Kieron Gillen and artist Dougie Braithwaite appearing for the first time in the Journey Into Mystery title, first appearing in issue Journey into Mystery #624 - Feeling Hela Good.
+Leah is a Marvel Comics character created by writer Kieron Gillen and artist Dougie Braithwaite appearing for the first time in Journey into Mystery issue 624 (2011).
 Leah is an anagram for Hela.
 Leah will also occasionally act as the narrator for the issue recap page.

 Introduced as a part of the Fear Itself series Journey Into Mystery tie in issues, Leah was introduced in a small and humble role as Hela's hand maiden and assistant.
 However her writer Kieron Gillen would have much more planned for the character and rather than stay as a minor one off character, Leah quickly developed into one of the main supporting characters of Journey.
 With a much younger reincarnated Loki as the protagonist of the series, Leah who was of a similar age and stature would become very important to his development as well, with Leah serving as not only a potential romantic interesting but a character to clash with at times.
 Leah would also have her own story as she would be transported from her familiar location of Hel to Earth and experience the idiosyncrasies of humans first hand.